Council Tax charges

 Council Tax discounts will not be affected if you sponsor and host a household from Ukraine to stay with you in your home.
 If you are in receipt of Housing Benefit and/or Council Tax Reduction, there will be no change to your entitlement eligibility.

 Do I need to tell you that I am hosting a Ukrainian person/family?

 If you have Ukrainian guests staying with you as part of the Ukraine Family Visa's Scheme then you should let us know by completing our online form, we will need a copy of the Visa for all guests over 18 years of age.
-If you need any assistance call Customer Advice and Support on 0300 100 1800.
+If you need any assistance, contact our Customer Advice and Support Service.